M-Guard Isode's XML Guard

 - Management of Rule Catalogs and Application Profiles.

 XML allows a number of variants.
 These are undesirable for a guard, because of potential to create a covert channel.
-Application profiles will define a set of required normalization checks.
-M-Guard will ensure that this normalization has been applied, by applying the normalization checks and verifying the that binary data is unchanged.
+Application profiles will define a set of required normalization checks appropriate to each application.
+M-Guard will ensure that this normalization has been applied, by applying the normalization functions to the inbound data and verifying the that binary data is unchanged which validates that the normalization was correctly applied.

-Normalization also aids in development of content checks, whether part of the profile or part of a rule catalog.
+Normalization also aids in development of content checks, whether part of the profile or part of a rule catalog, as it simplifies the checks needed.
 Typically, both syntax canonicalization (e.g., XC14N 1.1) and semantic normalization (e.g., XSLT and NFC) should be performed.

 TLS & PKI